Niranjan7407/Ecommerce-Follow-Along/README.md

 ### **Milestone 11**
 In this milestone, We made our homepage dynamic by making the product images carousel and wrote an endpoint that will send data from extract and send data from mongodb.

+### **Milestone 12**
+In this milestone, We linked the frontend and backend by linking the add products page send data to the database.
+The database recieves the products info and updates the homepage with newly added products.

+### **Milestone 13**
+In this milestone, We made an endpoint to update the product details using an PUT request and taking the id of the product as a request parameter.